tomiito/developer-documentation/source/includes/lookup/_question-library.md

 }
 ```

-Returns the details of a specific Standard or Custom Qualification.
+Returns the details of a specific Fulcrum Standard or custom qualification.

 <aside class="notice">Each question or qualification in Fulcrum has a unique QuestionID, which is valid across country-language pairs.</aside>